SciBorgo/Missing-data/paper/paper.md

 It is imperative that missing data, or lack thereof, are reported [@Schafer2002].
-While there has been significant interest in modelling missing data [@refs], the exploration and reporting of missings have received less attention [@Schafer2002].
+While there has been significant interest in modelling missing data [@Tierney2015; @Barnett2017], the exploration and reporting of missings have received less attention [@Schafer2002].
 This article aimed to: (1) estimate the proportion of articles that report missing data in football research; (2) highlight several practices that should be avoided; and (3) provide recommendations for